 I bet you work really hard on your blog.
-The last damn thing you need is some quasi-blogger nerd telling you there’s something else you need to do.
+The last thing you need is some nerd telling you there’s something else you need to do.

-I bet you write great posts.
-Then you pair them with nice-looking graphics that’ll get noticed on social media.
+You write great posts.
+Then you pair them with nice-looking graphics that’ll get noticed on social media and take the time to pin, tweet and Facebook them.

 So it really sucks that one or two wrong moves can make your images 20 times bigger than they need to be.